 Where to Start

-Using your plans you can then explore all options to create the space you need by adding or removing walls and doorways, and by converting space such as an attached or integral garage, loft or cellar.
+Using your plans you can then explore all options to create the space you need.
+You can add or remove walls and doorways, and convert space such as an attached or integral garage, loft or cellar.

 Kitchen Breakfast Room

 High on most people’s wish-list when remodelling is a family kitchen with informal dining area and a separate utility room and cloakroom.
 Typical remodel options include combining the existing kitchen with the dining room, and perhaps the living room too.

 Another common option is to convert an attached or integral garage and combine this space.
 If necessary, extra space can be added by extending.